 Colonel Tighe & Charlotte de Burgh

 Daniel’s eldest son Frederick would go on to inherit Woodstock on the death of his uncle William in 1878.
 As such, Rossanagh passed to Daniel’s second son, Colonel James Stuart Tighe.
 Born in 1831, James was married at the age of 26 to Charlotte de Burgh, youngest daughter of the Very Rev. Thomas de Burgh of Oldtown, Co.
 Kildare, Dean of Cloyne.
 James was Deputy Lieutenant, JP and High Sheriff for Co.
 Wicklow and served as Lieutenant Colonel of the 8th Madras Cavalry.
 James died on 3rd July 1904 aged 73; his widow died just six weeks later.
 They left two sons, Walter and Wilfred, and five daughters.
 Remarkably these five daughters included two sets of twins – Flora and Louisa (who died in September 1944), and Una and Maud, as well as a fifth sister, Charlotte.
+He kept his daughters on a tight rein, feeling nobody was quite good enough for them.

 The only sister to wed appears to have been Maud Mary who married twice, in the USA.
 She married her first husband Henry O’Neil, a labourer, on 23 Feb 1889 at the Meridian Street Methodist Episcopal Church in Boston.
 Nearly a decade later, she was married again in Boston, this time on 9 Nov 1898 to George Gordon Lawrence, a railway electrician, with whom she had two daughters and two sons.
 The marriage records clearly identify her parents’ names and census records for her second marriage show her place of birth as India.
 It is not known what she was doing in Boston but perhaps she ran away?
 [With thanks to Bob Janes]